Rated4.8/5 | 1490 reviews

 It depends on the facts, but the important point is that the Renters Rights Act changed the England paperwork landscape.
 If you are using old wording or a generic template, check it before relying on it.

-When is the Defence Pack the right product?
+When is the Tribunal-Ready Rent Increase Pack the right product?

 Choose this route where tenant pushback, weak comparables, or a higher proposed figure means the increase needs more protection.

-Can I use Standard if the case is low risk?
+Can I use the Supported pack if the case is low risk?

-If the case is simple and the proposed rent is well inside the supportable local range, the Standard Section 13 Pack is usually the calmer starting point.
+If the case is simple and the proposed rent is well inside the supportable local range, the Supported Rent Increase Pack is usually the calmer starting point.

 What to do next